Tag

 A Basketball Hoop that Doubles as a Laundry Hamper

 To create a basketball hoop that doubles as a laundry hamper, you must have a large cylindrical laundry basket, a basketball hoop, and sturdy adhesive.
 Securely attach the basketball hoop to the top of the laundry basket and ensure it is firmly fastened.
 Then, place the laundry basket in your desired location and start shooting your dirty clothes into the hoop!
-This DIY project is both practical and entertaining, making laundry duty much more enjoyable and a fun school project for students.
+This DIY project is both practical and entertaining, making laundry duty much more enjoyable.

 13. A Chair that Doubles as a Backpack